 How will my order be shipped?

-Most orders will be shipped direct via UPS Ground.
+Most orders will be shipped direct via FedEx Ground.
 Orders containing 12′ long parts, such as WX6 wall guards, will require shipment via a LTL Freight Carrier.
 If your order must be shipped via freight, you will be contacted after placing your order by a Customer Service Representative.

 How do you determine shipping costs?

 The shipping rates displayed at checkout are based on the size and weight of the items ordered.
-The UPS Ground prices shown reflect the actual cost of your shipment.
+The FedEx Ground prices shown reflect the actual cost of your shipment.
 Due to the length of the products additional shipping and handling costs are included in the quoted price.

 Using the correct plans, layout guides and local code requirements layout and mark the location of the handrail on the wall at the appropriate height above the finished floor.
 Measure 2-3/4” down from the desired top of the handrail and mark this location at each end of the run.
 Snap a chalk line, or use a laser level to mark the height of the standoff fasteners.